eladkarako/exiftool-source/README.md

     -g[*NUM*][:*NUM*...] (-groupHeadings)
-         Organize output by tag group. *NUM* specifies a group family number, and may be 0 (general location), 1 (specific location), 2 (category), 3 (document number) or 4 (instance number).
+         Organize output by tag group. *NUM* specifies a group family number, and may be 0 (general location), 1 (specific location), 2 (category), 3 (document number) or 4 (instance number). -g0 is assumed if a family number is not specified, and family numbers may be added wherever -g is mentioned in the documentation.
 Multiple families may be specified by separating them with colons.
 By default the resulting group name is simplified by removing any leading "Main:" and collapsing adjacent identical group names, but this can be avoided by placing a colon before the first family number (eg. -g:3:1).
-If *NUM* is not specified, -g0 is assumed.
 Use the -listg option to list group names for a specified family.

     -G[*NUM*][:*NUM*...] (-groupNames)
-         Same as -g but print group name for each tag.
+         Same as -g but print group name for each tag. -G0 is assumed if *NUM* is not specified.
+May be combined with a number of other options to add group names to the output.
+Note that *NUM* may be added wherever -G is mentioned in the documentation.
+See the -g option above for details.

     -h (-htmlFormat)
          Use HTML table formatting for output.
 Implies the -E option.
 The